 Get Help For Meth Addiction

 Meth is harmful and an addiction can drastically reduce your quality of life.
 Some of the effects of meth addiction can be reversed.
 To dial back the damage, you need to abstain from use.
 It’s really difficult to stop using meth without professional help.

-At Bedrock Recovery Center, we provide world-class treatment for substance use disorders.
-We can help you detox in a safe, medically-managed setting.
+At Bedrock Recovery Center, we provide world-class meth treatment for substance use disorders.
+We can help you meth detox in a safe, medically-managed setting.
 With 24/7 care, your discomfort during withdrawal is minimized.
 Once you’re physically stable, you can move to our state-of-the-art residential facility.

-Our inpatient treatment program uses evidence-based approaches to give you the tools necessary to stay sober.
+Our meth inpatient treatment program uses evidence-based approaches to give you the tools necessary to stay sober.
 There’s no better place in MA to start your recovery journey – this is our promise to you.
 Contact us to find out more about the services we offer.